What is the Difference Between Open Die and Closed Die Forgings?

 Choosing Between Open Die and Closed Die Forging for Your Project Needs

-Contact Great Lakes Forge for Expert Closed and Open Die Forging Services
+Contact Great Lakes Forge for Expert Open Die Forging Services

-Great Lakes Forge is your trusted provider of premium closed and open die forging services for your metal part and component manufacturing needs.
-Contact us for more information on our custom forging service options, or give us a call at 800-748-0271, and we’ll help you find the best custom forging options for your project.
+Great Lakes Forge is your trusted provider of open die forging services for metal part manufacturing.
+Contact us for more information on our custom forging service options, or call us at 800-748-0271, and we'll help you find the best custom forging solutions for your project.